crypto-ali/woocommerce-vit-payment-method/README.md

 ## Disclaimers
 Authors claim no responsibility for missed transactions, loss of your funds, loss of customer funds, incorrect or delayed exchange rates or any other issue you may encounter as a result of using this plugin.
 Use this plugin at your own risk.

-The WooCommerce VIT Payment Method is a free, open-source extension for WooCommerce software.
+The VIT Payment Method for WooCommerce is a free, open-source extension for WooCommerce software.
 WooCommerce name and trademark are used to indentify purpose of this plugin software.
-There is no official partnership or endorsement between WooCommerce and WooCommerce VIT Payment Method.
+There is no official partnership or endorsement between WooCommerce and VIT Payment Method for WooCommerce.

 ## Installation